Where to get an $80,000 personal loan

 - Repayment term — This is the length of time you have to repay the loan.
-Personal loan term lengths can be as short as one year, and as long as 10 to 12.
+Personal loan term lengths typically range from one to seven years.
 With an $80,000 personal loan, you’ll likely want to find a lender that offers longer repayment terms to reduce your monthly payment.
 Keep in mind, though, that a longer loan term will increase the amount you ultimately pay in interest.

 - Monthly payment — Your loan amount, interest rate and repayment term determine your monthly payment.
 Be sure to find out the monthly payment of each loan you’re considering and see if it will fit within your budget.

 - Total cost of the loan — All of the above will contribute to the total amount you pay for your personal loan.
 Higher interest rates and longer terms will increase the amount of interest you pay over time, meaning you’re paying more to borrow money.

 If you’re ready to find a loan that’s right for you, compare personal loan rates in minutes using Credible.

 How to apply for an $80,000 personal loan